jcnelson/poxl/citycoin-prd.md

 The CityCoin will not have its own blockchain, but rather will exist on the Stacks blockchain as a fungible token adhering to the SIP-010 standard.
 The Stacks blockchain is a layer one blockchain that settles on top of the Bitcoin blockchain, inheriting its security.

 The CityCoin will not have an initial coin offering (ICO), but instead will be fairly mined in competition with anyone who wishes to interact with the contract, and following a diminishing issuance schedule similar to that of Bitcoin and Stacks.
+Mining of the CityCoin will not begin until the [activation threshold](#fair-and-open-launch) is reached.

 When miners submit a transaction to the contract, 30% of the STX spent will be sent to the designated city's wallet overseen by a trusted third party custodian.
-The remaining 70% of the spent STX will be distributed to the city's coin holders who lock their tokens in support of the initiative.
+The remaining 70% of the spent STX will be distributed to the CityCoin holders who lock their CityCoins in support of the initiative.

 ### Objective, Vision and Goals

-**Objective:** to create a smart contract that simulates Proof of Transfer (PoX) to reward token holders and contribute to a general fund for the respective city
+**Objective:** to create a smart contract that simulates Proof of Transfer (PoX) to reward CityCoin holders and contribute to a general fund for the respective city

 **Vision:** to signal support for a city is as simple as mining or buying the associated CityCoin, and holding the CityCoin generates revenue to both the CityCoin holders and the city itself